AraBlocks/ara-contracts/README.md

 ### `async rewards.getBalance(opts)` <a name="balance"></a>

-Gets the balance (either from allocation return or from rewards) of `requesterDid` stored in `contentDid`.
+Gets the balance (resulting from allocation return or from rewards) of `requesterDid` stored in `contentDid`.

 - `opts`
   - `requesterDid` - The `DID` of the person to check the balance of